Data Analytics - Services for Research

 "It used to work but now running it takes forever on my laptop"

 A scientist has developed an algorithm using a smaller problem size or a single dataset/model.
 Running the same solution on the full problem goes beyond the capabilities of the researcher's laptop, or going through all dataset/models would take too long.
-The researcher can run the same code on CSC's Taito environment, with access to large memory or many processes running simultaneously.
-They can also use Taito for proper parallel computing for large problems, which usually requires at least small modifications to the code.
+The researcher can run the same code on CSC's Puhti environment, with access to large memory or many processes running simultaneously.
+They can also use Puhti for proper parallel computing for large problems, which usually requires at least small modifications to the code.

 Big data processing on CSC cloud